How to Improve Your Hair Health This September

 Learning your hair type is key to taking care of your hair correctly.
 Without knowing your hair, it’s hard to understand what products and styles are going to work best for you.
 First, determine if you have straight, wavy, curly, or kinky hair.
 All curly hair isn’t the same, so use a curly hair type guide to help you figure out where you land on the scale.
 Once you understand your hair type, determine the best wash schedule for you.

 There’s nothing wrong with washing your hair every day (if that works for you).
 However, some hair types benefit from not washing their hair for extended periods—mainly kinky, curly hair types.
 Since shampoo tends to be harsh on your strands, it can dry you out and lead to breakage.
 So experiment with your wash days.
-You may be surprised with how healthy your hair feels after a few days of being unwashed.
+You may be surprised by how healthy your hair feels after a few days of being unwashed.

 Fix Damage and Thin Spots